saurabhmirajkar/basic-codes/README.md

 # basic-codes
-This repository consists of basic programming codes that every beginner programmr should know.
+This repository consists of basic programming codes that every beginner programmer should know.